 The Whale Trail is a series of sites where the public may view orcas, other cetaceans and marine mammals from shore.
-Learn more in this video.

-Our mission is to inspire appreciation and stewardship of whales and our marine environment by establishing a network of viewing sites along the whales’ trails along the Salish Sea and the Pacific Coast.
+The Whale Trail’s Mission is to inspire appreciation and stewardship of whales and our marine environment by establishing a network of viewing sites along the whales’ trails along the Salish Sea and the Pacific Coast.

 - Increase awareness that our marine waters are home to orcas and other species